not-an-aardvark/snoowrap/src/README.md

 npm run lint # runs only the linter npm run test:browser # runs the unit tests in your browser npm run smoketest # runs two tests and then stops.
-This is useful to make sure your setup is correct. npm run compile # compiles the source code using babel.
+This is useful to make sure your setup is correct. npm run browser # to test and debug snoowrap on browser console manually. npm run compile # compiles the source code using babel.
 This automatically gets run before the tests are run, but it's useful if you want to use `require('.')` in the node REPL. npm run build-docs # builds the documentation into a doc/ folder
 ```